RoyalSkye/ATCL/README.md

 ### Acknowledgments

 Thank the authors of *"Complementary-label learning for arbitrary losses and models"* for the open-source [code](https://github.com/takashiishida/comp) and issue discussion.
 Other codebases may be found on the corresponding author's homepage.
-We also would like to thank anonymous reviewers of NeurIPS 2022 for their constructive comments and recommendation.
+We also would like to thank anonymous reviewers of NeurIPS 2022 for their constructive comments.

 ### Contact